Houses in Multiple Occupation (HMO) Planning Policy

 Further information is available at Article 4 Directions.

 Following changes to the planning system introduced by the Government in 2010, Milton Keynes Council commenced a Judicial Review claim against the legislation, arguing that it had been implemented without a proper consultation with local planning authorities and without bearing in mind all the impacts.
 Having had the claim dismissed in the High Court in April 2011, the council was granted leave to appeal.
 The appeal was dismissed by the Court of appeal on 16 December 2011.

 The briefing note below has been prepared in order to help clarify the current planning position in relation to HiMOs.

 Private Sector Housing

-As well as planning legislation, HiMOs are covered by housing legislation.
-The Private Sector Housing team is responsible for checking all Houses in Multiple Occupation (HMO's) to make sure they are in satisfactory condition, are safe, have satisfactory means of escape from fire, have sufficient bathrooms and kitchens, have adequate space and proper management.
+As well as planning legislation, HMOs are covered by housing legislation.
+The Private Sector Housing Team is responsible for checking all Houses in Multiple Occupation (HMO's) to make sure they are in satisfactory condition, are safe, have satisfactory means of escape from fire, have sufficient bathrooms and kitchens, have adequate space and proper management.

 The team also deals with the mandatory licensing of Houses in Multiple Occupation.